 Leveraging tools and expertise derived from studying spinal locomotor circuits, we are working to reveal novel mechanisms that contribute to state-dependent facilitation of breathing.
 Current areas of study include:

 Breathing is impaired following spinal cord injury and in a collection of neurological disorders.
 Consequently, this dysfunction often leads to pneumonia or secondary cardiopulmonary complications, severely compromising quality of life.
 Interestingly, in many of these conditions patients present with a resting respiratory muscle activity pattern that is more typical of those found in healthy people during active states.
 Therefore, understanding fundamental mechanisms that underlie activity-dependent recruitment of respiratory muscles will provide insights that may lead to the development of rehabilitative strategies or therapeutic targets to attenuate respiratory dysfunction in disease.
+This is a particular focus of my ongoing work in the Crone Lab, which aims to understand pathways that couple locomotor circuits in the lumbar spinal cord with respiratory circuits in the cervical spinal cord and brainstem and target these therapeutically to promote recovery of breathing following spinal cord injury.

 Outputs